AU-Master-Thesis/thesis/sections/2-background/factor-graphs.typ

 #figure(
   image("../../figures/out/robot-factor-graph.svg", width: 60%),
-  caption: [Here shown are two factor graphs, one for a green#sg robot, and one for a purple#sp robot.
+  caption: [Shown here are two factor graphs, one for a green#sg robot, and one for a purple#sp robot.
 In this specific case the two robots are close to each other, and perfectly aligned.
 At the top, the planning horizon is shown in red#sr, #text(theme.maroon, $n$) times-steps into the future, #text(theme.maroon, ${t_1, t_2, dots, t_n}$).
-Variables are visualised as circles, and factors as squares.], )<fig-robot-factor-graph>
+Variables are visualised as circles, and factors as squares.#note.jo[This figure has been changed to be viable in black/white as we talked about]], )<fig-robot-factor-graph>

 // Below is factor graph notions in terms of the multi-agent robotic system we have developed